Jobs for Graduate Students

 - Work with individuals who are not enrolled in the College Core Courses (HUM, SOC, etc).

-Training: Tutors take a full quarter of training in either Spring or Summer of 2014 (HUMA 50000).
+Training: Tutors take a full quarter of training in either Spring or Summer quarter (HUMA 50000).

 Additional teaching opportunities for Tutors:Tutors who have successfully completed their training may be eligible to work as a Writing Intern in the Humanities Common Core (see above for description).